-not currently accepting
+not currently accepting new clients

 I fundamentally believe that all human beings desire to feel connected, to belong, and to feel loved.
 However, throughout our lives we are sometimes led astray from this.
 Somewhere along the road we have become disconnected, both from each other, as well as from ourselves.
 My goal is to have the therapy room be a safe space to repair your relationship with yourself, as well as those around you.